 DATA!
 DATA!
 DATA!
 We appreciate your time and effort catching and tagging monarchs.
 Make it count by submitting your data.

-You can get the forms you will need here.
+You can get the electronic data submission forms and printable forms you can use in the field here.

 Now you are ready to begin!
 Here are four easy steps:

-Step 2: Catching Monarchs It’s exciting to tag a monarch for the first time.
+Step 1: Catching Monarchs With a Net It’s exciting to tag a monarch for the first time.
 When you see one, think for

 a moment of the best way to catch it.